kw7oe/kw7oe.github.io/content/posts/deploying-elixir-phoenix-release-to-production.md

 # the folder at our user home directory.
 WHICH MIGHT NOT BE THE BEST PRACTICE.
 ssh $HOST mkdir -p $APP_NAME/releases

-# Use scp to copy our tarfile from local machie to remote server
+# Use scp to copy our tarfile from local machine to remote server
 # We are copying the tarfile to the directory we created above.
 scp $TAR_FILENAME $HOST:~/$APP_NAME/releases/$TAR_FILENAME